aragonzkresearch/blog/blogo-input/posts/nouns.md

 4. _What is needed to make the recommended combination available to the Nouns community?
 (Resources needed, roadmap, etc.)_

     **Short answer**: On the one hand, bring to production the components researched during the sprint and, on the other hand, research a solution for multisig support and develop the proposed solution for vote aggregation to eventually bring them to production.
 Some of the tasks are already part of AZKR’s and Aztec Labs’ roadmaps (e.g. private voting related components/technologies), but some other works would require further facilitation by the Nouns DAO (essentially customisation and integration with Nouns DAO’s governance system).
-The tasks of AZKR and Aztec Labs roadmaps are be expected to be finished by the end of 2023.
+The tasks of AZKR and Aztec Labs roadmaps are expected to be finished by the end of 2023.

     **Longer answer**: